citp/privacy-policy-historical/w/wa/was/washingtontimes.com.md

 You are not required to provide information about yourself to visit our site.
 However, if you wish to receive any of our newsletters, you will be required to provide us the email address to which you want us to send the newsletters as well as your name, the country in which you reside, and, where applicable, your postal code.
-If you wish to participate in any of the interactive features of our site – for example, by posting comments, voting in a poll, viewing additional information about a story, or viewing premium content, you may be required to register with Disqus.
-When you register with Disqus, you’ll be asked you for your email address or Web site address.
+If you wish to participate in any of the interactive features of our site – for example, by posting comments, voting in a poll, viewing additional information about a story, or viewing premium content, you may be required to register with Spot.IM.
+When you register with Spot.IM, you’ll be asked for your email address or Web site address.
 You’ll also have to provide a username and a password.
+With Spot.IM you have the choice of registering your account with an email address, or by using your Facebook, Google, Twitter, or Disqus credentials.
+You may view Spot.IM’s privacy policy at <https://www.spot.im/disclaimer/privacy/index.html>.

  ** _Information That Is Collected Automatically_**